FENCE: Flexible Electric Noise reduCtion Endo-shield for the Suppression of Electromagnetic Interference in Low-Field MRI: Discussion

 For the design of the shield, there is a trade-off between shielding efficiency and the degradation of the coil's Q factor due to eddy currents.
 The combined use with a segmented coil allows the use of a somewhat 'leaky' shield which does not exhibit full suppression of electric field feedthrough.
 This design, though appearing suboptimal at the first glance, has the advantage of providing less effective area for the formation of eddy currents and thus less degradation of the coil's Q factor than a less leaky shield.
 This trade-off was first explored in FE simulations which were then validated experimentally with the construction of the copper-coil shield.
 The experimental feedthrough (\(\xi\)-value) is somewhat lower than theoretically expected from the simulation.
 Such small deviations are to be expected due to model simplifications such as the assumption of insulating boundary conditions on some faces where displacement currents still may flow and small deviations between true and modeled geometry.
 Overall, the FE simulations and experimental results demonstrate strong agreement in both shielding factor and Q factor for the copper-foil shield.
 In our case, approximately 6 - 7\% of interference currents would still reach the coil.
 A non-segmented coil would still pick up a significant part of this signal especially at the 'hot' end of the coil, i.e. the one far from signal ground, but the combination of a shield with a segmented coil design can achieve very good overall suppression with a tolerable reduction in Q factor.

 With the basic concept confirmed in simulations and phantom experiments, we designed an improved shield based on flexible PCBs (FENCE).
 This solution is preferable, due to its superior performance and mechanical reliability.
 For FENCE, the loaded Q factor dropped by 9\% in the phantom experiments which is well tolerable.
 The Q factor drop is more pronounced in the unloaded configuration, as sample noise already contributes significantly to Q factor degradation when loaded.
+The overall drop in Q factor due to FENCE therefore also depends on the loading condition of the RF coil which can be observed when comparing the loaded Q factor values for phantom and in-vivo experiments.
 Whether FENCE improves overall SNR therefore depends on measurement conditions.
 In environments with existing Faraday shielding and adequate subject grounding FENCE may decrease overall image quality as the SNR scales with the square root of Q for identical coil geometries \cite{Webb_2023}.
 For in-vivo measurements under minimal EMI conditions, FENCE could result in a theoretical 10\% SNR reduction due to the corresponding Q factor decrease.
 However, when EMI becomes significant, FENCE can improve SNR despite lower RF coil Q factor.
 This effect was observed in phantom measurements where, even without active EMI introduction, ambient interference was measurable and mitigated by FENCE, resulting in SNR improvement.
 This was then also confirmed in our in-vivo experiments, where SNR improved significantly with and without subject grounding.
 It should be noted that there is also still room for improvement.
 Future work will focus on optimizing FENCE geometry to maximize shielding while minimizing eddy current losses.
-Additionally, the FENCE concept will be tested for shielding between gradient coils and RF coils, potentially further increasing RF coil efficiency.
+Additionally, the FENCE concept will be tested for shielding between gradient coils and RF coils as well as different coil geometries outside of simple solenoid coils.